-Any new patent application or challenge to a granted patent filed at the UKIPO on or after 1 January 2021 will require a UK address for service to be appointed.
-In addition, if a granted UK patent is challenged on or after 1 January 2021 and the registered owner is based outside the UK, it will be necessary to appoint a UK address for service in order to be involved in the proceedings and defend the patent.
+Any new patent application or challenge to a granted patent filed at the UKIPO requires a UK address for service to be appointed.
+In addition, if a granted UK patent is challenged and the registered owner is based outside the UK, it is necessary to appoint a UK address for service in order to be involved in the proceedings and defend the patent.

-The UKIPO has confirmed that, in accordance with current practices, a UK address for service will not be needed to renew a granted patent.
-However, for all other actions relating to a granted or registered patent, including a request to change the nature of the right, an address in the UK (which includes the Isle of Man), Gibraltar or the Channel Islands will be required.
+The UKIPO has confirmed that a UK address for service is not needed to renew a granted patent.
+However, for all other actions relating to a granted or registered patent, including a request to change the nature of the right, an address in the UK (which includes the Isle of Man), Gibraltar or the Channel Islands is required.

 Does it apply to European patents?

-Currently, granted European patents which designate the UK are transferred automatically onto the UK register with no validation required.
-However, transfer is with reference to the applicant’s details only, as the UKIPO requires authorisation (by the filing of a Form 51 ‘Appointment or change of agent’) before it can recognise any representative.
-This will not change.
-However, from 1 January 2021 any representative appointed will need to have an address in the UK (which includes the Isle of Man), Gibraltar or the Channel Islands.
+Granted European patents which designate the UK will continue to be transferred automatically onto the UK register with no validation required.
+Transfer is with reference to the applicant’s details only, as the UKIPO requires authorisation (by the filing of a Form 51 ‘Appointment or change of agent’) before it can recognise any representative.
+This has not changed.
+However, under the new rules, any representative appointed will need to have an address in the UK (which includes the Isle of Man), Gibraltar or the Channel Islands.

 What are the benefits of a UK address for service?

-Working with a trusted partner like Novagraaf will ensure all your UK trademark, patent and design matters are managed by a team of experts with extensive experience of UK law and practice, ensuring timely and pragmatic action can be taken where needed.
+Working with a trusted partner like Novagraaf ensures all your UK trademark, patent and design matters are managed by a team of experts with extensive experience of UK law and practice, ensuring timely and pragmatic action can be taken where needed.

-If you are interested in learning about how Novagraaf could assist you with your UK trademark, patent and design matters upon the end of the transition period, please contact us below.
+If you are interested in learning about how Novagraaf could assist you with your UK trademark, patent and design matters, please contact us below.